Finnish volunteers in the Waffen-SS: Finnish SS-Company

+Helmer Kalas, Ilpo Järvinen, Claes Purjo and Mikko Laaksonen were famous members of the Finnish SS-Company.

 Historiography

 Early works

 The first book written on the Finnish battalion was Sakari Lappi-Seppälä's memoir in 1945, which was critical of the Wiking Division and reported on German atrocities.
 In 1957, Niilo Lauttamus published a novel about the experiences of the Finnish Waffen-SS volunteers.
-In it, he subscribes to the historical argument that the Finnish battalion was apolitical. published his memoir in the mainstream press in 1958, claiming the Finnish volunteers were "not Nazis, they were heroic soldiers who simply defended their fatherland".
+In it, he subscribes to the historical argument that the Finnish battalion was apolitical.
+Unto Parvilahti published his memoir in the mainstream press in 1958, claiming the Finnish volunteers were "not Nazis, they were heroic soldiers who simply defended their fatherland".
 Many accused Parvilahti of being a Nazi, but the conservative journal Suomalainen Suomi called his claims "laudable, for it is clear that many former SS men were treated unfairly after the war".
 However, the liberal paper Helsingin Sanomat was more critical, and the reviewer was left disappointed.
 Ylioppilaslehti, a student magazine, called the memoir "full of nonsense".

 Panttipataljoona

 Historian Mauno Jokipii, in his 1968 study of the Finnish volunteers Panttipataljoona: Suomalaisen SS-pataljoonan historia, claimed to apply scholarly methods to their history, but a veterans' organization of former Waffen-SS volunteers commissioned the work.
 Panttipataljoona is, according to scholar Antero Holmila, "an embodiment of the positivist historical tradition".
 In his work, Jokipii uses a narrative order to provide a sense of coherence and totality.
 Holmila Antero criticizes Jokipii, saying his work has a problem in "its distance from the experiences of those who lived through the chaos".
 Holmila uses the example when Jokipii, describes the aftermath of the death of Westland regiment commander Hilmar Wäckerle and the atrocities committed (burning of a nearby village, Russians and Jews executed without trial for being accused of collaborating with the sniper who killed Weckerle), said that no Finns "were there", which goes against the narrative of Lappi-Seppälä.
 In its totalizing telling of the story "as it was", Holmila criticizes it as it "assumed its own innocence where the Holocaust was concerned."
 Holmila says that in doing so, Jokipii "shelters" the audience from the Holocaust.

 In Panttipataljoona, Jokipii claimed that, at most, one fifth of the Finnish SS-men would have been right-wing radicals, and that recruiters weeded out extremist applicants.
 As such, Finland would have purposefully been far from the German goal that two-thirds of the recruits who left to fight for Germany should be "right wing materiel".
 Based on archival material that surfaced in the 2010s, historians such as Oula Silvennoinen and Marko Tikka, among others, have shown that Jokipii sugar coated the number of right-wing radicals.
 Both the SS volunteers and the board that recruited them were much more in the hands of nationalist radicals, fascists and national socialists than Jokipii claims.
 According to Silvennoinen and Tikka, approximately 46 percent of the volunteers, i.e., over twice the number calculated by Jokipii, would have clearly expressed their support for fascist politics.